 An "Advisor" is any individual who provides the Complainant or Respondent support, guidance, and advice.
-The Complainant and Respondent will have the Advisor, of their choice, present during any meeting or proceeding related to complaint resolution under this policy.
+The Complainant and Respondent will have one (but only one) Advisor, of their choice, present during any meeting or proceeding related to complaint resolution under this policy.
 The Advisor, during any Hearing process, is permitted to confer privately with the advisee and submit questions to the Hearing Chair to be asked by Advisor.
 An Advisor may be an attorney, but is not required to be.
-At the student's request, the College will provide a list of trained Advisors available to provide guidance and support to the student.
-Students are not required to choose an Advisor from the list.
+At the student's request, the College will provide a list of trained Advisors available to provide guidance and support to students.
+Students are not required to choose an Advisor from the list; however, a student without an Advisor may be appointed an Advisor by the College, to the extent permitted and/or required by law.